cmendon/cloud-adoption-framework.pt-br/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## <a name="scenario-steps"></a>Etapas do cenário

-Aqui está como a Contoso executará a migração:
+Veja como a Contoso executará a migração:

 > [!div class="checklist"]
 >